-The ability to transfer nil rate band (TNRB) between the estates of married couples or civil partners was introduced in the FA08.
-The legislation relating to the transfer of unused nil rate band can be found in IHTA84/S8A-C.
+Transferable nil rate band (TNRB) was introduced in the Finance Act 2008.
+The legislation relating to the transfer of unused nil rate band between spouses and civil partners is at IHTA84/S8A-C.

 The effect of TNRB is that when a surviving spouse or civil partner dies, the nil rate band in place at their death will be increased by the proportion of the nil rate band that was not used on the earlier death of their spouse or civil partner.

-TNRB is available where the surviving spouse or civil partner dies on or after 9 October 2007.
+TNRB may be claimed where the surviving spouse or civil partner dies on or after 9 October 2007.
 For married couples, the first death can have occurred at any time before or after that date.
-So the relief applies where the first death occurred under IHT, Capital Transfer Tax or Estate Duty and there was unused nil rate band.
+So the relief applies where the first death occurred under Inheritance Tax, Capital Transfer Tax or Estate Duty and there was unused nil rate band.